Health insurance is an allowable means test deduction, even if the debtor doesn’t currently have health insurance.

 The characterization of these expenses as “reasonably necessary” distinguishes them from those expenses deductible in amounts prescribed by the IRS standards.
 It also frees these expenses from the need for a history of such expenses.

 If the debtor doesn’t have health insurance, disability insurance, and a health savings account, those costs are deductible from income before creditors have any entitlement to the debtor’s otherwise disposable income.
+If the debtor suffered a form of disability, he is entitled to a disability tax credit, which is a non-refundable tax credit that allows qualifying individuals to lower their taxable income.

 I know that lots of trustees haven’t gotten the message that expenses on the means test are forward looking.
 They want a history of payment as if that is proof of future expenses.